muxinc/castable-video/README.md

 ### Properties

 - `CastableVideoElement.castElement`: the current video element being cast.
-- `CastableVideoElement.castAvailable`: `true` when the Cast SDK is available.
+- `CastableVideoElement.castEnabled`: `true` when the Cast SDK is available.

 ### Events